sethvincent/virtual-app/README.md

 I keep writing essentially this module with each new project I build that uses virtual-dom.

+You could definitely use virtual-dom, virtual-raf, and store-emitter separately (and switch them out for other modules) if this doesn't fit your needs exactly.

 ## Install

     npm install --save sethvincent/virtual-app